syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ### Value changing event

-Called during a drag when the user is selecting before a new value for the pointer by dragging.
+Called during a drag when the user is updating before a new value for the pointer by dragging.
 The `ValueChangingEventArgs` contains `OldValue`, `NewValue`, and `Cancel` properties.
 `OldValue`: Contains pointer old value.
 `NewValue`: Contains pointer new value.
 `Cancel`: To restrict the update of current drag pointer value, set `ValueChangingArgs.cancel` is true.